Cataclysm Druid Endgame Build Guide

 - The Speedfarming variant reverts its Skill Tree to resemble the Ancestral variant priority on mobility, keeping Shroud of False Death.
 Gameplay remains unchanged.

-- Note that using your Mount will cancel Cataclysm and cause your existing snapshot to break.
+- Note that using your Mount will reset Provocation stacks.

 This setup optimizes the Cataclysm Druid to its absolute limits.
 We do NOT recommend you play this variant outside of Pit Pushing as it is very clunky and punishing, requiring near-perfect execution to function properly.